 As an example, the PCB design software that we use generates the PCB bill-of-materials.
 The list includes all components needed to build a specific board. information from the also feeds into the CAD system and becomes stored as part of a specific CAD.
-Every PCB design includes a comment that provides unique identification for the component, the manufacturer, a description of the component, a reference designator, package type, and a footprint.
+Every PCB design includes a comment that provides a unique identification for the component, the manufacturer, a description of the component, a reference designator, package type, and a footprint.
 They may also include supporting documentation along with tolerances and values that assist with selecting and placing the part.

 When you think of a manufacturing bill of materials, picture the brother or sister who always made it to the dinner table before anyone else and managed to—somehow—get the best food.
 As time went along, this person became stronger, bigger, and more assertive as you wondered what happened.

 An MBOM serves as an essential part of the project and shows all the mechanical and electrical, assemblies and subassemblies, tools and equipment, packaging, and documentation needed to produce a finished, ready-to-ship product.
-The MBOM also includes components, off-the-shelf (OTS), and made-to-specification (MTS) as well as software components such as firmware.
+The MBOM also includes components, off-the-shelf (OTS), and made-to-specification (MTS) as well as BOM management software components such as firmware.
 The list includes all scheduled for purchase, all used for the design process, and all in the inventory.
 An MBOM individually lists each screw for each sub-assembly, all the packing materials, instructional materials, and all the materials needed to complete the final assembly.

 As a result, an MBOM has a different structure and takes a deeper look at the needed materials from the idea stage through the production stage.
 Every MBOM organizes by sub-assemblies in the order needed for the manufacturing process.
 An MBOM also uses detailed descriptions for each stage of the assembly process.
 Manufacturing work instructions (MWI) provide detailed information for producing a sub-assembly, including separate part numbers and assembly time.

 Manufacturing teams rely on a very structured process and need to have all the process steps listed in a specific order.
 For example, using an FPGA would show separate entries for the blank device, the firmware, and the programmed device.
 The teams need this because of prioritization and decision demands.
 Some steps of a manufacturing process may occur in-house.
 Others may flow to a valued vendor.
-When outsourcing occurs, costs, quality, and product usability and flexibility may impact processes and the MBOM.
-Teams can use the MBOM to identify approved distributors with its data.
+When outsourcing occurs, costs, quality, and product usability, and flexibility may impact processes and the MBOM.
+Teams can use the MBOM tools to identify approved distributors with its data.
 All of this allows the product manufacturer to use something like a new handheld device to efficiently and cost-effectively deliver the product to the customer.